Grades 1-5

 Ancient history (India, Persia, Mesopotamia & Greece), Greek mythology, lives of such significant figures (Buddha, Zoroaster, Alexander the Great, etc), parts of speech, syntax, descriptive writing, decimals, fractions, metric system, Spanish, singing, zoology, botany, national geography, knitting with four needles, wood carving, three-part singing, eurythmy, pentathlon & other movement.

 Each Grade participates in community service for a particular community organization.
-Community outreach work by 5th Grade is with Sound Water Stewards.
+Community outreach work by 5th Grade is with Earth Sanctuary.

 Regional Waldorf Event - Greek Games/Pentathlon